 Next comes the beam-style wiper blade.
 Instead of a metal frame, these comprise a hingeless rubber strip that makes for a cleaner, simpler look, while also being more aerodynamic.
 For these reasons, beam-style wiper blades are preferred by premium car manufacturers.
 As well as looking neater, these wiper blades tend to perform better because their aerodynamic shape helps distribute pressure more evenly across the screen.

-Lastly, hybrid wiper blades are – surprise, surprise – a blend of the traditional and hybrid designs.
+Lastly, hybrid wiper blades are – surprise, surprise – a blend of traditional and hybrid designs.
 These use a metal frame, but cover this with an aerodynamic plastic case.
 The benefit here is how their construction allows for some debris, like sand and grit, to pass through, whereas beam-style blades can suffer from a build-up of dirt against the screen.

 How to buy the right wiper blade for your car